 About half of the participants were new to the industry, and keen to understand how to successfully and smoothly transition from the university into the business environment.

-I presented how different working groups – Events Planning; Marketing; Training and Mentoring – provide an excellent space for young professionals to sharpen their soft skills regardless of the university background and collaborate with peers on projects across different industry-relevant topics.
+I presented how different working groups – Events Planning; Marketing; Training and Mentoring – provide an excellent space for Emerging Leaders to sharpen their soft skills regardless of the university background and collaborate with peers on projects across different industry-relevant topics.
 There was an overall high interest from students, which proved the need to focus on students groups and formalize the activities for them to make it accessible to join while still studying.
 Some questions were related on collaborations with the pharmaceutical companies on projects as part of the Master’s thesis, as well as possibilities and criteria for participation in workshops and the annual Hackathon.

 This event hopefully gave good ideas to the newcomers how to jump-start the career, and displayed once again how much D/A/CH Affiliate invests into actively developing the young generations.
 Thank you to the organizers for this opportunity and for bringing in so many new faces!